willhowes/makers_portfolio_and_notes/week_4.md

    * Collaborator - what other classes does this class communicate with

 ### Tuesday
-N.B.
-(Loïc and I got up to [step 6](https://github.com/makersacademy/course/blob/master/bookmark_manager/06_manipulating_table_data.md), i.e. completed 5).

 1. Re-draft my blog post and send to Haylee.
  * Achieved by:
-  * Redrafted, sent to Haylee, and eventually added to the Makers blog.
+  * Redrafted, sent to Haylee, and after tweaking was added to the Makers blog.

 2. Make a start on a practical to enhance learning about databases.
 * Achieved by: